Homework Unit 4 (Classification): Fit KNN Models

 Introduction

 This file serves as the answer key for the KNN portion of the Unit_04 homework.
-Unit 4 Exploratory Introduction to Classification Models in the course web book contains all materials required for this assignment.
+Unit 4 Exploratory Introduction to Classification Models on the course website contains all materials required for this assignment.

 In this assignment, we demonstrate how to fit multiple configurations of KNN and RDA classification models using data from the Titanic data set.
 By evaluating these various configurations in our validation set, we select the top performing model in our validation set out of all KNN and RDA models we fit.
 We use this best model to generate predictions for our held out test set, which we only use ONCE for evaluation of our final best model.